blakeblackshear/frigate/docs/docs/configuration/camera_specific.md

 :::caution

-The below configuration only works for reolink cameras with stream resolution 5MP or lower, 8MP+ cameras need to use RTSP as http-flv is not supported.
+The below configuration only works for reolink cameras with stream resolution of 5MP or lower, 8MP+ cameras need to use RTSP as http-flv is not supported in this case.

 :::